Written By Rachna Hukmani

 Thank you Kat, for an unforgettable experience and pretty much helping me create the perfect portfolio for promoting my business and being one of the people to inspire me to pursue my love of comedy.
 Here’s to all of us embracing our funny faces.

-Click here to see more images from our photoshoot.
+Click here and scroll down to see more images from our photoshoot.